brlouk/AngularJS-1.x-step-by-step/README.md

 To create objects as services or as specialized objects, the injector uses the following recipes at most once, which means all services are singletons:

 * Value / Constant — Angular value and constant services are an ideal way to provide application a shared data without having to pollute the global namespace.
-* Factory — A factory is a function which is used to return calculated value on demand for a service or controller.
+* Factory — A factory is a function which is used to return calculated value or a service on demand for a controller.
 * Service — A service is a Singleton Lazily instantiated object.
 You can use services to organize and share code across your app.
 * Provider — A Provider is the core recipe for all the other recipe, it's the most verbose.
 You should use the Provider recipe only when you want to expose an API for application-wide configuration.